noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

 Filters common to all datasets
 ------------------------------

+.. note:: Besides the filters available globally, for each dataset several additional filters are available.
+They are described in the respective swagger interface.

-Filters are used within a dataset and their primary purpose is to limit the result set according to specific parameters.
-They might not be available in every API call. information about default values can be found for each datasets in the `swagger interface
+Filters are used within a dataset and their primary purpose is to limit the result set according to specific parameters, although they might not be available in every API call.
+Information about default values can be found for each datasets in the `swagger interface
 <http::/tourism.opendatahub.bz.it/swagger>`_ of the API.
 Some examples
 of their use can be found in section :doc:`tips`.